marianagrana2/marianagrana2/README.md

 ---
 ### 👩🏻‍💻 About me:

-🔭 I’m currently searching for a job as a **Java Backend Developer Junior**.
+🔭 I’m currently searching for a job as a **Web Developer Junior**.

-I'm a Java Backend Developer from Mexico 🇲🇽.
+I'm a Web Developer from Mexico 🇲🇽.

-I am a creative person with a strong interest in a career change towards a Java BackendDeveloper.
+I am a creative person with a strong interest in a career change towards a Web Developer.
 Previously I was at GCG Geofísica and I have completed my bachelor’s degree in International Business.

 When I'm not working I like watching series, anime, playing video games, and learning new things.